 - Mayo Clinic College of Medicine

-The treatment and prognosis of giant cell arteritis (GCA) are reviewed here.
+The treatment and prognosis of GCA are reviewed here.
 The clinical manifestations and diagnosis of this disorder are discussed separately.
 (See "Clinical manifestations of giant cell (temporal) arteritis" and "Diagnosis of giant cell (temporal) arteritis".)

 Glucocorticoid treatment should be instituted promptly once the diagnosis of GCA is suspected strongly, often even before it is confirmed.
 For patients in whom the diagnostic suspicion of GCA is high, especially those with recent or threatened vascular complications such as visual loss, therapy should be started immediately.
 A temporal artery biopsy should be obtained as soon as possible, but treatment should not be withheld while awaiting the performance or the results of the biopsy.
 (See 'Visual loss at diagnosis' below and "Diagnosis of giant cell (temporal) arteritis".)